vonmillhausen/sf2000/README.md

 The stock firmware's power monitoring system (which controls the battery level indicator on the main menu, along with when the device warns the user about a low battery condition) is poorly calibrated for the stock battery that comes with the device; as such, the SF2000 basically indicates it has a full battery at all times. `bnister` and `dteyn` from Discord worked together to identify the locations within the stock firmware where the calibrations are stored, and determined more appropriate calibration values for the stock battery. `dteyn` wrote a web-based tool which will patch an existing `bisrv.asd` file to use the new values; you can [find their "Data Frog SF2000 Battery Meter Fix" tool here](https://dteyn.github.io/sf2000/tools/batteryMeterFix.htm).
 They also have a Python script to do the patching specifically for the `1.6V`/`08.03` firmware - you can [find that script here](https://github.com/Dteyn/SF2000_Battery_Level_Patcher), along with much more detail about the issue and the solution.

 ### Wireless Connectivity
-The SF2000 does not feature wifi or Bluetooth, but it _does_ have a 2.4Ghz antenna to support local wireless multiplayer using a compatible 2.4Ghz wireless controller for Player 2.
+The SF2000 does not feature WiFi or Bluetooth, but it _does_ have a 2.4Ghz antenna to support local wireless multiplayer using a compatible 2.4Ghz wireless controller for Player 2.
 The Y2 SFC wireless controller and the SF900 wireless controller have both been reported to work fine.

 ### A/V Output
 The SF2000 features a mini-jack for analogue composite A/V output.
 The device is capable of output a user-selectable PAL or NTSC video signal.
 Only the _left_ audio channel is output - the device does _not_ down-mix to mono, which results in missing audio channels in games that expect to output stereo sound.